zzzprojects/learn-orm/tutorials/vb-net/inheritance.md

 # Inheritance

 Inheritance is a fundamental principle of object-oriented programming.
-It allows a class to inherit the behavior, or characteristics from base class to child class.
+It allows a class to inherit the behavior or characteristics from base class to child class.

  - It is a concept in which you define parent classes and child classes.
  - The child classes inherit methods and properties of the parent class, but at the same time, they can also modify the behavior of the methods if required.